SWA Boards and Committees

 Principle: A person, who performs the role of a Technical Official, in whatever capacity, will encourage and acknowledge the contributions of all other Swimming WA officials and promote a positive environment of collegiate effort in interpreting and delivering international and national rules of the Sport of Swimming.

-Contact Carolyn Gorrick, Swimming WA Development Manager:
+Contact Carolyn Morrison, Swimming WA Development Manager:

-SWA Competition Planning and Review Committee
+SWA Competition Planning and Review Committee:

 Principle: A well planned and innovative competition structure which delivers relevant meet programmes in acknowledgement of the needs of SWA, affiliated clubs and swimming individuals will contribute to a capable and strong swimming team in WA.

-Contact Meg Jovanovich, Swimming WA Competition Manager:
+Contact Meg Jovanovich, Swimming WA Competition and Membership Manager: